robinrendle/aeve/content/draft.md

 															- 2 -

+Aeve stretched into the passenger seat, salvaging a flask which lay in a thin blanket of dust, and gulped down as much as possible.
 Even in the depths of winter the heat was simply extraordinary.
-Aeve stretched into the passenger seat, salvaging a flask which lay in a thin blanket of dust, and gulped down as much as possible.
-But thanks to the monotony of the landscape and the stifling humidity, Aeve felt as if she’d accidentally drunk a tonic brimming with sleep-inducing drugs.
-Keeping her attention fixed on the road ahead was then entirely out of the question.
+Yet thanks to the repetitive landscape and the stifling humidity, Aeve wondered if she’d accidentally picked up a tonic brimming with sleep-inducing drugs instead.
+Keeping her attention fixed on the road was then entirely out of the question.

-Hopelessly trying to remain conscious, Aeve took a stock check of her supplies.
-A cellphone and useless scrunched-up jacket sat on the passenger seat next to her and a map was folded neatly on the floor.
+Hopelessly trying to remain conscious, Aeve took a stock check of her supplies; a cellphone and a useless, scrunched-up jacket sat on the passenger seat next to her and a map was folded neatly on the floor.
 Alongside the map lay a thick pool of containers, pens, pencils, water bottles and various tools which swirled as the Jeep rocked from one side to the other.

-She noticed now that her phone was lightly chirping and had blossomed into a rectangle of light: *ten unread messages.* Of course, Aeve felt an overwhelming urge to read them, but she let the feeling pass as best she could.
+She noticed now that her phone was lightly chirping and had blossomed into a rectangle of light: *ten unread messages.* Of course, Aeve felt an overwhelming urge to read them, but she let the feeling pass as best she could; a small dose of pride and self control was enough to keep her hands steady at the wheel.

 *Eleven unread messages.*

-Shaking her head, Aeve anxiously scrolled through each of them and found that six were from Hendrik whilst the rest had been alerts of the storm.
-Furious at giving in to the temptation so easily, she threw her phone back onto the passenger seat with a *thump*. *Focus!* Aeve willed herself to imagine what was at the end of this horrible dirt road.
+Shaking her head, Aeve anxiously scrolled through each of them and found that five were from Hendrik whilst the rest had been alerts about the storm.
+Furious at giving in to the temptation so easily, she threw her phone back onto the passenger seat with a *thump*. *Focus!* Aeve willed herself to imagine what was at the end of the track.

-Which of the million potential electrical problems might delay her work tonight, she wondered.
-Perhaps it would be a silly failure in communication or maybe these petulant, ugly, evil little clouds that were hiding above would ruin everything again.
-However, soon enough, her thoughts led back to all the messages that she hadn’t received, and that one, particular name that hadn’t popped up as a notification.
-It was here that Aeve realised she had run another mile in a familiar psychological circuit that always left her feeling exhausted; first it began with the standard doubt of professional success but somehow these thoughts always led to an enfeebling, incurable strand of loneliness.
+Of the million potential electrical failures, which of them might delay her work tonight, she wondered.
+Perhaps it would be a blip in communication or maybe these petulant, ugly, evil little clouds that were hiding above would ruin everything again.
+It was here that Aeve realised she had run another mile in a familiar psychological circuit that always left her feeling exhausted; first it began with the standard doubts of professional success but somehow these thoughts always led to an enfeebling, incurable strand of loneliness.
+Her thoughts trotted through all the messages that she hadn’t received, and that one, particular name that hadn’t popped up as a notification.

 Moments later something brushed her cheek. *Was that rain?* Traces of water were darting along the windscreen, and she noticed two solitary droplets, each scuttling towards the rim of glass as if they were locked in mortal combat.

-Amongst the bedlam of screeching tires and wheezing gears the Jeep stopped in the middle of the road, propelling the contents of its innards with it.
+Amongst the bedlam of screeching tires and wheezing gears the Jeep swerved to a grinding halt in the middle of the road.
 But there was no sign of rain, or water, or wind, or any hint of movement or life whatsoever.
 Aeve hopped up onto the seats and stretched her arms out towards the sky.

-Dead silence was shortly filled with the sound of crickets who, gathering as a flock all around her, had apparently mistaken her as an apostle here to deliver an important sermon.
-Other than Aeve’s newfound obligation to the crickets, there wasn’t the slightest hint of anything momentous on the skyline; again, she still couldn’t see the clouds or the stars above.
+Dead silence was shortly filled with the sound of crickets who, gathering as a flock, had apparently mistaken her for an apostle which they believed had arrived especially for them, here to deliver an important sermon.
+Other than Aeve’s newfound obligation to the crickets, there wasn’t the slightest hint of anything momentous on the skyline – again, she still couldn’t see the clouds or the stars above.

 Aeve closed her eyes and thought about people in the cities, and those in the nearby towns and farms, people that had never seen a raincloud let alone the torrential storm that was predicted.
 The previous dry season had lasted two hundred and fifty years, whilst the current spell had lasted a mere fifty-seven months.
 Aeve considered how they might react for a moment or two before she launched another fury of insults, pleads, and attacks towards the heavens.